The Pencil Wars

 Students borrow a pencil and write their name with a dry-erase marker in its place.
 They return it at the end of class and erase their name.
 If they accidentally leave with it, it’s easy to track down who has it.

-BONUS MOTIVATION TOOL: Keep an “It’s been ______ days since a pencil went missing” note on the board.
+THE KEY TO SUCCESS: Keep an “It’s been ______ days since a pencil went missing” note on the board.
 Students and classes love to keep the streak alive, so they will encourage their classmates to remember to return the pencil.
+For a BONUS motivation tool, set a goal together.
+My students and I would come up with a goal number of days and a reward that they could earn if they met the goal.
+Then, the students really took ownership of making sure all pencils were returned and would even sacrifice one of their own if one went missing.

 I only lost 3-4 pencils ALL YEAR!
 And, it saved my sanity.
 The only work for me was to remember to check the board at the end of class.
 But, usually, the students monitored themselves and each other, so I didn’t have to.